serpent-linux/website/content/about.md

 draft: false
 ---

-Serpent OS is (or at least, will be) a Linux distribution with notably different goals from the mainstream offering.
-We're in the process of establishing the project, with development properly starting towards the end of July.
+Serpent OS is building a pioneering new Linux distribution, with a focus on cutting edge technologies in a 100% open source project.

+Our aims:

+ - Infinitely forkable
+ - Infinitely flexible
+ - Infinitely reliable

 #### Naming